jiankang1991/Traffic_Sign_Classifier/README.md

 *Classified result based on the trained LeNet model*

-It can be seen that 2 out of 5 are correctly classified.
+It can be seen that 3 out of 5 are correctly classified.

-Further, I demonstrated the top 5 predicted classes of those images as:
+Further, I demonstrated the top 5 predicted classes with the probabilities of those images as:
 ![alt text](./output/prediction_test_image_top5.png)

 *Classified result of top 5 classes based on the trained LeNet model*

+### Discussion about the performance on the downloaded images
+As we can see that, since the original downloaded images from website are of big size, after resizing to `(32x32x3)`, the symbols inside the sign cannot be seen very clearly in the image, e.g. slippery road.
+This can be one reason which influences the performance of the network.
+Another reason is that there is other information such as copyright characters in the orginal images, which can be condisered as noise, and also influence the classification.

+As comparing with the performance of the provided test images, the accuracy of downloaded 5 images is lower than that (`0.6` vs `0.928`).
+The reason is that the generalizaiton capability of the network on the website images is lower than the test images collected from the same domain as the train and validation images.

+### Feature map demonstration

 In order to obtain the intuition that what the network learnt, I got the feature maps of the first Conv2D layer as:
 ![alt text](./output/feature_maps.png)